ismayilisu/RideShare/README.md

 # RideShare
 # 🚗 RideShare App (NITC Pooling Service)

-A full-stack ride-sharing platform built for students of NIT Calicut.
+A full-stack ride-sharing platform built for students.
 The app enables users to book rides, get pooled with others based on optimized routes, and chat directly with ride providers.

 ## 📦 Tech Stack